thomcorah/dmu-multimedia/tech2015/TECH2015-intro-lecture.md

 * The use of animation in user interface design and presentation  <!-- .element: class="fragment" data-fragment-index="6" -->
 * Accessibility and Usability - a web that works for all  <!-- .element: class="fragment" data-fragment-index="7" -->
 * Vector graphics for the web  <!-- .element: class="fragment" data-fragment-index="8" -->

+notes: if you want to add to this or go into more detail on anything we cover, that's fine, just ask

+---

+# Assessment Details

+___

+## Coursework 1

+* Individual  <!-- .element: class="fragment" -->
+* Create an interactive prototype for a four page website    <!-- .element: class="fragment" -->
+* Test the prototype  <!-- .element: class="fragment" -->
+* Write a report  <!-- .element: class="fragment" -->
+* Emphasis on usability, accessibility, and responsive design  <!-- .element: class="fragment" -->
+* Worth 40% of your module mark  <!-- .element: class="fragment" -->
+* Due midday, Friday 13th December  <!-- .element: class="fragment" -->

+___

+## Coursework 2

+* Individual
+* Make what you designed for Coursework 1
+* Demonstrate technical prowess!
+* Due midday, Friday 3rd April

+notes: if you don't want to use what you did for coursework 1, we can supply you with a design to work from.

+___

+## Coursework Submission

+All written work to be submitted through the Turnitin link on Blackboard.

+All practical work to be in your public_html folder

+---

+# Any Questions So Far?

+---

+# A Web Refresher

+* What is/are...
+  * HTML?  <!-- .element: class="fragment" -->
+  * CSS?  <!-- .element: class="fragment" -->
+  * Javascript?  <!-- .element: class="fragment" -->
+  * The Client?  <!-- .element: class="fragment" -->
+  * The Server?  <!-- .element: class="fragment" -->
+  * The Browser?  <!-- .element: class="fragment" -->
+  * Developer Tools?  <!-- .element: class="fragment" -->

+---

+# Any Questions?

+---

+# Thank you.